collingsandrew/milestone-one-project/README.md

 1. To be able to view the site on a variety of device sizes.
 2. To promote the cattery and attract new customers.
-3. To provide new and returning customers information about the cattery, breed, and care.
+3. To provide new and returning customers with information about the cattery, breed, and care.
 4. To provide users with a means to contact the cattery.

 #### First Time Visitor Goals

 5. As a first time visitor, I want to be able to easily navigate around the site.
 6. As a first time visitor, I want information about the cattery.
-7. As a first time visitor, I want to see images of the cattery's queens/kittens.
+7. As a first time visitor, I want to see images of the cattery's queens and kittens.
 8. As a first time visitor, I want to find the cattery's social platforms.

 #### Returning Visitor Goals